Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Diverse Housing Mix: mature 1970s-1990s detached on larger lots, refreshed mid-build infill, & a fast-growing wave of new townhouses.
 Newer condos remain entry-priced.

-• SkyTrain Coming: the King George-to-Langley SkyTrain extension is expected to run through Fleetwood by 2028, the biggest medium-term variable for the area.
+• SkyTrain Coming: the King George-to-Langley SkyTrain extension is expected to run through Fleetwood by late 2029, the biggest medium-term variable for the area.

 Community map highlighting Fleetwood, the central-north Surrey city centre, with neighbouring pockets including Whalley, Newton, Cloverdale, & Guildford